-On the routes between Sweden and Estonia, we are currently the only company with daily passenger and roro cargo services between Stockholm and Tallinn and between Kapellskär and Paldiski.
-We expect the routes between Sweden and Estonia to be growth areas in terms of volume and revenue in the medium-term.
-This expectation is supported by our recent market studies and feedback from our onboard and onshore questionnaires as well as our positive experience with Victoria I. The planned transfer of her sister vessel Romantika to the Sweden-Estonia route in the spring of 2006 will increase high-quality capacity on that route, which we expect to increase overall passenger volumes.
+On the routes between Sweden and Estonia, we are currently the only company with daily passenger and ro-ro cargo services between Stockholm and Tallinn and between Kapellskär and Paldiski.
+We expect he routes between Sweden and Estonia to be growth areas in terms of volume and revenues in the medium-term.
+This expectation is supported by our recent market studies and feedback from our onboard and onshore questionnaires as well as our positive experience with Victoria I.